-The term '1035 Exchange' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'1035 Exchange' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A 1035 Exchange is an exchange process that permits individuals to replace their existing life insurance policy or annuity contract with a similar new contract or policy.
 Thanks to a provision in the tax code, this can be affected without suffering any negative tax repercussions as part of the trade off exchange.
 The Internal Revenue Service permits those who hold these kinds of contracts to update their old policies and annuities with those more modern ones that include better benefits, superior investment choices, and lower fees.

 The 1035 Exchange is also called a Section 1035 Exchange after the tax code section for which it is named.
 It literally permits policyholders to transfer their funds out of an endowment, life insurance policy, or annuity into a newer similar vehicle.
 The way it works is to allow holders to defer their gains.
 When all of the received proceeds of the original contract become transferred to the newer contract (as there are simultaneously not any loans outstanding on the prior policy), no tax becomes due at point of exchange.
 Should these proceeds be received and not exchanged according to the 1035 Exchange rules, then all gains obtained out of the first contract become taxable like ordinary income, and not as capital gains.

 Gains do not refer to all money received.
 Instead they are the result of subtracting the gross cash value from the premium tax basis.
 This basis refers to the original dollar amount put into the contract itself minus the premiums paid for extra benefits or any distributions which qualify as tax free.